-ROSCOSMOS successfully launched their Edinaya Kosmicheskaya Sistema (EKS) or Integrated Cosmos System satellite on a Soyuz 2.1b rocket for the Russian Ministry of Defense.
-EKS 6 (Tundra 6) is the sixth satellite of the series, which was assigned the serial number “Kosmos-2563”.
-The rocket lifted off on November 2, 2022, from the Plesetsk Cosmodrome, in Russia.
-This mission marked the eighth launch from this launch site.
+ROSCOSMOS successfully launched a meteorological satellite Meteor-M No.2-3 and 42 accompanying satellites on a Soyuz 2.1b rocket.
+The rocket lifted off on June 27, 2023, from the Vostochny Cosmodrome, in Russia.
+This mission marked the 14th launch from this launch site.

 What Is Soyuz 2.1b?